Know Before You Go

-If the future is female, then Portland’s four-day POW Film Fest, held each March, is ahead of its time.
-POW Film Fest is recognized as one of the nation’s top women’s film festivals, showcasing films by female and non-binary directors, along with hosting filmmaker workshops and moderated panels.
+If the future is female, then Portland’s POW Film Fest is ahead of its time.
+Recognized as one of the nation’s top women’s film festivals, POW showcases films by women and non-binary directors.

-“A lot of people have this preconceived notion that it’s going to be a bunch of romantic comedies, and it’s not,” said former POW Film Fest Executive Director Tara Johnson-Medinger.
+“A lot of people have this preconceived notion that it’s going to be a bunch of romantic comedies, and it’s not,” says POW Film Fest Executive Director Tara Johnson-Medinger.
 “We have a variety of topics, themes and ages of women producing the films.”

-“It’s a fun night out with friends and [it] can open your eyes to other cultures,” said Johnson-Medinger.
+POW Film Fest invites attendees to experience cinema crafted by seasoned and up-and-coming filmmakers alike.
+“It’s a fun night out with friends and [it] can open your eyes to other cultures,” Johnson-Medinger says.
 “There’s a lot of buzz and people wanting to hang out and have conversations after each film.”

 Portland Queer Film Festival returns every fall with an annual showcase of narrative and documentary films from around the world.